Piyush768/LangChain-QnA/README.md

-# LangChain-QnA
+# QnAChatbot-Langchain

 ## Description

-LangChain-QnA is an interactive conversational Q&A chatbot built using **Streamlit** and **LangChain**.
+QnAChatbot-Langchain is an interactive conversational Q&A chatbot built using **Streamlit** and **LangChain**.
 The app uses OpenAI's GPT-3.5 to generate human-like responses based on user input.
 The chatbot is designed to provide clear, friendly, and engaging answers for any questions asked.

 ## Features